JumaKahiga/sendIT/README.md

 1. Clone the repository using the following link https://github.com/JumaKahiga/sendIT
 2. Open the index.html page using your browser, then navigate through the pages.

 NB: Current version is not built using frameworks, and thus none needs to be installed after cloning.
-In addition, since this is a UI, no login details are required and the user dashboard is accessible on clicking the Login or Register buttons.

 **Final product to be built using**
 1. Web framework: Flask